Computations directly on the cuspidal cohomology of congruence subgroups of $\mathrm{SL}(3, \mathbb{Z})$: Preliminaries

 We now briefly review the notion of modular symbols in the $\textsf{GL}(3)$ setting.
 Let $Q$ be $3 \times 3$ rational matrix with nonzero rows.
 The modular symbol $[Q]$ is an element of $H_1(T_3, \mathbb{Z})$, where $T_3$ is the Tits building for $\textsf{SL}(3, \mathbb{Q})$.
 If $Q \in \textsf{SL}(3, \mathbb{Z})$, we say the modular symbol $[Q]$ is \textbf{unimodular}.

 Modular symbols can be viewed more concretely as a collection of nonzero rational row vectors that enjoy the properties of \cite{AR79}*{Def.\ 2.2}.
 Note however that we swap column vectors for row vectors and left action for right action.
 These properties allow us to write any modular symbol as the finite sum of unimodular symbols.
-Moreover, \cite{AR79}*{Def.\ 3.1} shows how we can view $[Q]$ as an element in $H_2(\mathcal{M}, \partial \mathcal{M} ; \mathbb{C})\simeq H^3(\Gamma, \mathbb{C})$.
-This leads to the following theorem.
+Moreover, Ash and Rudolph \cite{AR79}*{Def.\ 3.1} show how we can view $[Q]$ as an element in $H_2(\mathcal{M}, \partial \mathcal{M} ; \mathbb{C})\simeq H^3(\Gamma, \mathbb{C})$.
+This leads to \cref{thm:2.7}.

 \begin{theorem}[\cite{AGG84}*{Prop.\ 3.24}] The intersection pairing

 evaluates as

 for any $Q$ in $\textsf{SL}(3, \mathbb{Z})$ and $f \in W$.
 Here, $f(Q)$ denotes $f$ evaluated at the first column of $Q$ viewed as a point in $\mathbb{P}^2(\mathbb{Z}/p\mathbb{Z})$. \end{theorem}